Join me!

 Frequently Asked Questions About Christmas Trees

 Just about any evergreen tree can work as a Christmas tree.
-The tradition of the Christmas tree came from Pagans as they brought boughs of evergreens inside the home during the winter solstice to remind them of the green plants that would return in the spring.
-The first Christmas trees appeared in Germany in the 16th century where Martin Luther brought a fir tree into his home to decorate.
+The Christmas tree tradition came from Pagans as they brought boughs of evergreens inside the home during the winter solstice to remind them of the green plants that would return in the spring.
+The first Christmas trees appeared in Germany in the 16th century, when Martin Luther brought a fir tree into his home to decorate.

 What is the Best Smelling Christmas Tree?